craws/OpenAtlas/install/upgrade/upgrade.md

     sudo python3 install/upgrade/database_upgrade.py
     sudo service apache2 restart

+### 7.10.0 to 7.11.0
+7.11.0.sql is needed but will be taken care of by the database upgrade script.

+Install exiftran to support rotation correction of images (#1943)

+    # apt install exiftran

 ### 7.9.x to 7.10.0
 7.10.0.sql is needed but will be taken care of by the database upgrade script.